About the club... and some history of the pond

 Model boats - many hand built from scratch - are sailed on Sundays along with our Truck models which are driven on the pathways around the pond.
 Again the backdrop of the pond and park makes for exceptional viewing of the trucks.

 The pond, and surrounding paths and buildings, in Eaton Park was built by ex service men from the first world war.
 This was part of the regeneration and planting initiative establish post war.
-Returning home with, in many cases, with no work they were given the chance to build the pond and buildings, plant out the gardens and in return were given food packets and basic wages to take home.
+Returning home with, in many cases, no work they were given the chance to build the pond and buildings, plant out the gardens and in return were given food packets and basic wages to take home.
 Read more of the history below...

 HISTORY OF THE POND & CLUB: